Whether you are a lover of art and music, a classic car buff, or a

-Do what you would do in any city: be aware of your surroundings, lock up your belonging in a safe, lock your suitcase, and carry only a portion of your money with you when out exploring.
+While it's perfectly safe to travel to Cuba alone, do what you would do in any city: be aware of your surroundings, lock up your belonging in a safe, lock your suitcase, and carry only a portion of your money with you when out exploring.

-Probably the most uncomfortable thing for women are the constant piropos, or flirtatious catcalls.
+Probably the most uncomfortable thing for many women are the constant piropos, or flirtatious catcalls.
 There is no way around them.
 Cuban men will

 whistle, honk horns, flash their headlights, and call out baby, bonita, guapa, and everything else they can think of.
 The best way to deal with this is to confidently continue on.
 If a man walks with you,